Self-Care and Yoga: The Intersection Between Marma Therapy and Yoga, with Myofascial Foundations

 What our students say

-This kind of work is so important given the way we live today.
+Doug is without ego!
+He is so clear and just full of great revelations.
+He has changed the way I practice.
 A Yogacampus student on Doug Keller's Yoga as Therapy Intensive, May 2014